Kashiwa Mochi: Wagashi Sweets for Children’s Day

-The origin of Kashiwa Mochi dates back to the 18th century, when Tokugawa Shogun families ruled Japan.
+As for history, the origin of Kashiwa Mochi is said to date back to the 18th century when Tokugawa Shogun families ruled Japan.

-At that time, a Mochi sweet became to be wrapped in Kashiwa leaves as the lucky charm for the prosperity of descendants.
+At the time, a Mochi confection came to be wrapped in a Kashiwa leaf which was prepared as a lucky charm for the prosperity of descendants.

-This is because old Kashiwa leaves flutter down after new burgeons have roots in the tree.That inspired the idea that ‘Family line never fails.’
+Old Kashiwa leaves flutter down after new burgeons have roots in the tree, and that inspired the idea that “Family line never fails”.

-This is why Kashiwa Mochi is prepared and eaten on the Children’s Day, a Japanese national holiday to celebrate and wish boys’ healthy growth and happiness.
+That’s why, since then, Kashiwa Mochi has been prepared and eaten on May 5 in Japan, the national holiday to celebrate and wish for boys’ healthy growth and happiness.

 Many people eat the leaf wrapper for Sakura Mochi because the cherry tree leaf is picked in salt and edible, but we don’t eat the oak leaf wrapper for Kashiwa Mochi simply because it can’t be eaten.